awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 + A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances using *security groups*
 + Static IPv4 addresses for dynamic cloud computing, known as *Elastic IP addresses*
 + Metadata, known as *tags*, that you can create and assign to your Amazon EC2 resources
-+ Virtual networks you can create that are logically isolated from the rest of the AWS cloud, and that you can optionally connect to your own network, known as *virtual private clouds* \(VPCs\)
++ Virtual networks you can create that are logically isolated from the rest of the AWS Cloud, and that you can optionally connect to your own network, known as *virtual private clouds* \(VPCs\)

 For more information about the features of Amazon EC2, see the [Amazon EC2 product page](https://aws.amazon.com/ec2)\.